Sieep-Coding/pyt/readme.md

 > [!WARNING]
 > Not ready for a production environment (yet). *Use at your own risk.*

-## Manage Contacts, Projects, and more.
+## Manage Contacts, Projects, and More.
 ![](https://github.com/Sieep-Coding/pyt/blob/main/assets/image.png)

 ## Core Features